 The Map of Meaning and Ageing: a self-reflection guide was developed with a group of older people and using a framework called ‘The Map of Meaning’.
-We successfully crowdfunded to help cover costs and it is now at the printers and available to pre-order, here.
-Stay tuned for the official launch announcement!
+We successfully crowdfunded to help cover costs and it is now ready to order here.
 Thank you to everyone who helped us get this far.

 This project continued despite the COVID-19 pandemic, and indeed has become more urgent, as more and more people feel isolated and challenged in their daily lives.

 The beautiful, physical book we have co-designed can act as an antidote to Zoom fatigue, if you are someone who frequently uses the computer.

 Join us at the special free launch webinar with Shirely McClaren (Old People’s Home for Four Year Olds).
 3pm AEDT Friday 27 November 2020.